Marc Laird

-Though he began his career with Manchester City in 2004, he was never used in a first team game, though he did play in loan spells at Northampton Town and Port Vale.
+Though he began his career with Manchester City in 2004, he was never used in a first-team game, though he did play in loan spells at Northampton Town and Port Vale.
 He signed with Millwall in 2008, playing in the club's 2009–10 promotion campaign.
-In 2011, he played for Brentford and Walsall on loan, before moving on to Leyton Orient in summer 2011.
-He joined Southend United on loan in October 2012, and made a permanent move to the club in January 2013.
-He signed with Tranmere Rovers in July 2014, and moved on to Yeovil Town a year later.
+In 2011, he played for Brentford and Walsall on loan before moving on to Leyton Orient in the summer of 2011.
+He joined Southend United on loan in October 2012 and permanently moved to the club in January 2013.
+He signed with Tranmere Rovers in July 2014 and moved on to Yeovil Town a year later.
 He returned to his hometown in September 2016 to sign with Edinburgh City.
-He spent five years with Edinburgh, before moving on to Stirling Albion in June 2021.
+He spent five years with Edinburgh before moving on to Stirling Albion in June 2021.
+He joined Civil Service Strollers the following summer.

 Career

 Manchester City

 Born in Edinburgh, Laird was a promising talent at Lothian Thistle Hutchison Vale, before he joined the Academy at Manchester City just before his 15th-birthday.
 He signed professional forms in January 2004.
 Laird received his first call into the senior squad for a competitive game when he was named as a substitute for a Premier League match versus Wigan Athletic on 21 October 2006.
 Awarded the number 39 shirt, he remained on the bench for the shock 4–0 defeat.
 He had brief loan spells in League One at Northampton Town in February 2007 and was called up again for the final game of the 2006–07 against Tottenham Hotspur, but did not get on the pitch.
-In May 2007, he was told manager Stuart Pearce had "high hopes" the young player would have "a really big year", however Pearce was sacked a few days later.
+In May 2007, he was told manager Stuart Pearce had "high hopes" the young player would have "a really big year", however, Pearce was sacked a few days later.